ARBITRATION RULES OF THE EUROPEAN COURT OF ARBITRATION – 2021 Edition – Download

 6.4.
-The Arbitral Tribunal shall forward to the Competent Registrar two copies of all correspondence exchanged between itself and the parties or their Counsel.
+The Arbitral Tribunal shall forward to the Competent Registrar one copy of all correspondence exchanged between itself and the parties or their Counsel.

 6.5.
-Any notice to the arbitrator must be sent also to the other parties.
+Any notice to the Arbitral Tribunal must be sent also to the other parties.

 6.6.
 Counsel may contact other parties exclusively through their counsel.

 7.1.
 The Arbitral Tribunal and the Competent Registrar will ensure that the proceedings take place within the time limits provided for by art.
 1 (6) And 23 of the General Rules.

 7.2.
 When an act or a formality, required under the present Arbitration Rules or by the Arbitral Tribunal, must be made before a nominated deadline, time for it runs from the date of the act (or of the event or of the decision or of the service) which gives rise to it.